Employment Opportunities

 - Maintain a secure and functional physical environment conducive to student learning and success.

-- Conduct frequent walkthroughs of area of responsibility.
+- Conduct frequent walkthroughs of the area of responsibility.

 - Utilize building access and camera systems to ensure the security of on-campus living facilities.

-- Assist with implementation of summer camps/conferences held within the residence halls.
+- Assist with the implementation of summer camps/conferences held within the residence halls.